William Harrington Leahy: Biography

 Leahy was born on October 27, 1904, in San Francisco, California.
 His father was Fleet Admiral William D. Leahy.
 Leahy married Elizabeth Marbury Beale on July 23, 1927, and had two children, Louise Harrington (named after her grandmother) and Robert Beale.

 After attending Sidwell Friends School he completed his undergraduate study at the United States Naval Academy; he also received a master's degree in naval architecture from MIT and did further work in management at Harvard Business School.

 Leahy served as Senior Design Officer, Landing Craft Construction, and later Head of the Landing Craft Section, Bureau of Ships, from November 1942 to October 1945 and received Legion of Merit for his service.
 As a Rear Admiral, he was Shipyard Commander, Norfolk Navy Yard between 30 June 1958 and 29 June 1960.

 Leahy was a member of the Society of Naval Architects and Marine Engineers and the Newcomen Society.

 He died on May 12, 1986, in Chevy Chase, Maryland, and is buried with Elizabeth and his parents at Arlington National Cemetery.

-Career

-Leahy graduated from the United States Naval Academy in 1927.
-Later in his career he served as commander of the Norfolk Naval Shipyard from 1958 to 1960.
-He retired from the U.S. Navy on June 1, 1961.